avera1988/NMBU-Bio-326/Doc/MAGs_Functional_Annotation.md

 * product.html: Interactive heatmaps of the metabolic summaries
 * product.tsv: Tables to reproduce the heatmaps of above

-All these files are vizual friendly, so it is recomendable to export this data to our personal computers and take a look. **A guide on how to copy files from Orion to our personal computers can be find in the [BacterialGenomeAssemblyMiniON](https://github.com/avera1988/NMBU-Bio-326/blob/main/Doc/BacterialGenomeAssemblyMiniON.md) document.**
+All these files are visually friendly, so it is recommendable to export these data to our personal computers and take a look. **A guide on how to copy files from Orion to our personal computers can be find in the [BacterialGenomeAssemblyMiniON](https://github.com/avera1988/NMBU-Bio-326/blob/main/Doc/BacterialGenomeAssemblyMiniON.md) document.**

 Once in your computer, you can open the product.html, to explore the metabolic potential of your MAGs.